-Has your company set up an internship program?
-These days, when there are many more applicants for entry-level positions than there are jobs, some employers have taken to hiring interns in addition to employees.
+Does your company have an internship program?
+These days, when there are more applicants for entry-level positions than there are jobs, some employers have taken to hiring unpaid interns.
 This gives new workers a chance to learn the ropes and get some experience, while the company gets free labor and an opportunity to scout the best potential hires.
 It's a win for everyone, right?

 An intern is a type of temporary worker, usually a student or person who is new to the field, who takes an internship position to learn what the job is like and get some hands-on experience.
-Interns may be paid or unpaid, depending on the employer and practice in the industry.
 Internships are common in both the public and private sectors.
 However, while federal laws typically allow government and nonprofit employers to have unpaid interns, the rules are very different for private, for-profit employers.